TheNewThinkTank/project-metrics/README.md

       - All GitHub Python repos gets a GitHub Actions `.github/workflows/wf.yml`, as well as a *CI* badge on their README

-the last job, `Update-Repos`, is further performance tested and a comparison of parallel and threading versions are provided alongside the serial (for-loop) version:<br>
+the last job, `update_repos`, is further performance tested and a comparison of parallel and threading versions are provided alongside the serial (for-loop) version:<br>
 - [Performance Benchmarks](BENCHMARKS.md)